 Desautels Faculty of Management news

-Professor Karl Moore of the Desautels Faculty of Management at McGill University talks to Tom Gentile, CEO of GE Healthcare’s Health Systems division.
-Read full transcript: The Globe and Mail, May 28, 2013
+Professor Karl Moore of the Desautels Faculty of Management at McGill University speaks to Claude Mongeau (MBA'88), CEO of CN.
+Read full transcript: The Globe and Mail, August 13, 2013

 Phil and I remember being younger managers in large multinationals (IBM for me) back in the 90′s, and in my case, the 80′s.
 We were sent to a variety of short training courses, and we honestly can’t say that we remember anything they tried to teach us.
 Except for one lesson.
 In fact, it was so powerful that we never forgot it.
 In many ways, you can say it shaped much of Phil’s career and eventually led both of us to work with Professor Henry Mintzberg in management development.

 So we’re all going to have mHealth, it seems.
 A major March 2012 report by consultancy PwC and representatives of the global mobile operator industry predicted the worldwide mhealth market is expected to reach $23 billion (EUR 18 billion approximately) by 2017, with Europe the biggest sector ahead of Asia Pacific.
 Meanwhile, one supplier estimated to us that there are at least 12,000 ‘health’ mobile apps on the Apple iTunes store already.